 - Ministry representatives and other national authorities

 to satisfy their information needs and support different types of decisions (e.g. recognition of degrees, mobility of students, portability of grants/loans).
-Through this database EQAR will contribute to the transparency of external quality assurance in the European Higher Education Area.
-The first public preview version of the database is now available.
+Through this database EQAR will contribute to the transparency of external quality assurance in the European Higher Education Area (EHEA).

 Disclaimer Erasmus + programme